-- Investment credit risk The risk of loss resulting from investing in credit risky assets (such as corporate bonds) on behalf of shareholders and policyholders. - Counterparty risk The risk of loss resulting from undertaking investment, reinsurance or derivative activity used to meet mandate requirements or to mitigate risk exposure on behalf of shareholders and policyholders.
+- Investment credit risk The risk of loss resulting from investing in credit risky assets (such as corporate bonds, mortgage loans) on behalf of shareholders and policyholders. - Counterparty risk The risk of loss resulting from undertaking investment, reinsurance or derivative activity used to meet mandate requirements or to mitigate risk exposure on behalf of shareholders and policyholders.

-PIA has exposure to investment credit risk within shareholder asset's investment accounts.
+PIA has direct exposure to investment credit risk within shareholder asset investment accounts.
+PIA reinsures the direct investment credit risk arising from its with-profit business to its parent.
 For policyholder asset investment accounts in respect of PIA's internal unit linked and Open Architecture funds, the investment credit risk is borne by the policyholder.
 PIA is indirectly exposed to investment credit risk arising from policyholder assets as the value of future fee income received by PIA is dependent on the investment performance of these funds.